By: Phil Houk of Fighting Irish Preview

 Father Corby’s inspiring event was immortalized in the 1891 painting Absolution Under Fire by Paul Wood and in the 1993 film, Gettysburg.
 The painting resides in the Snite Museum of Art on the Notre Dame campus.

-Absolution under Fire by Paul Wood, 1891, depicts Father Corby’s general absolution
+Absolution under Fire by Paul Wood, 1891, depicts Father Corby’s general absolution.
+The painting can be seen in the Snite Museum on the ND campus.

 A monument stands at the site of Father Corby’s inspired act and an identical one, colloquially known as “Fair Catch Corby” stands on the University of Notre Dame Campus.